background texture

 • Pinyin: míng fù qí shí

-• English Translation: To live up to one's name; to be worthy of the reputation; to have the name and reality correspond
+• English Translation: To be worthy of the name (in name and in fact)

 2. Detailed Meaning and Nuances